 Table of contents:

-Why do you need Magento 2 security patches
+Why do you need Magento 2 security patches?

 So, what are security patches in Magento 2?
-A security patch is a change of code that fixes a certain security vulnerability.
-The fixes are supplied in the form of a self-installing patch script, that locates the place where the code fix belongs to, automatically applies the update to it and saves the result.
+A security patch is a change of code that fixes a certain vulnerability.
+The fixes are supplied in the form of a self-installing patch script, which locates the place where the code fix belongs to, automatically applies the update to it and saves the result.
 Keep in mind that security patches rely on core code files for proper installation, which means that if you alter core code, there is a chance the patches will fail to install.

 - Ransomware can get installed into your webstore.
 Ransomware is the type of malicious software that encrypts your code and denies you access to it until you pay for its release.